webix-hub/docs/data/desktop/menu.md

 ###MenuBar

-Menu takes after a toolbar in appearance, so the best way to create a menubar is to initialize menu and toolbar in neighbouring columns:
+Menu takes after a toolbar in appearance, so the best way to create a menubar is to initialize menu and toolbar in neighboring columns:

 <img src="desktop/menubar.png" />